 This information sheet gives general information about getting help with health costs depending on your personal circumstances.
-If you're not sure whether you can get any of your costs paid for, call the NHS Help with Health Costs helpline on 0300 330 1343.
+If you're not sure whether you can get any costs paid for, call the NHS helpline on 0191 232 5371.

-Help if you are on means-tested benefits
+Help if you're on means-tested benefits

-You will get free prescriptions, dental treatment, sight tests, wigs and fabric supports if you (or your partner, if you have one) get:
+You'll get free prescriptions, dental treatment, sight tests, wigs and fabric supports if you (or your partner, if you have one) receive:

-- income-related Employment and Support Allowance - Income Support - income-based Jobseeker's Allowance, or - Universal Credit (if you do not have earnings or combined earnings of more than £435 a month, or £935 a month if your award includes a child amount or you, or your partner, have a limited capability for work)
+- income-related Employment and Support Allowance - Income Support - income-based Jobseeker's Allowance, or - Universal Credit (if you do not have earnings or combined earnings of more than £435 a month, or £935 a month if your award includes a child amount or you, or your partner if you have one, have a limited capability for work).

-You will also get vouchers towards the cost of glasses or contact lenses.
-If the cost of your glasses or contact lenses is more than your voucher value, you will need to pay the difference.
+You'll also get vouchers towards the cost of glasses or contact lenses.
+If the cost of your glasses or contact lenses is more than your voucher value, you'll need to pay the difference.